Special Academic Opportunities

 First Year Experience: Learning Communities

 The First Year Experience office is responsible for summer orientation and registration programs, fall orientation programs, mentor programs, new student seminar, family programs, and learning communities.
-Learning Communities (LCs) are groups of freshman undergraduate students that have the opportunity to learn together with peers around a common theme.
-This program provides students with the opportunity to explore an interest integrated across multiple courses usually from the core curriculum.
-Many learning communities focus on potential majors, allowing freshman students to explore their interest toward the program of study.
-Most Learning Communities live together in a residence hall, although there are a few LCs that do not include a residential component.
+Learning Communities (LCs) are groups of first year students who have the opportunity to explore a field of study and/or interest integrated across multiple courses.
+This program includes enrollment in 2-3 linked courses, a residential housing experience, connection to a faculty or staff member, and peer to peer mentorship.
 Commuter students are also encouraged to participate in Learning Communities.
-LCs are led by faculty and staff coordinators.
 The list of opportunities changes annually, visit the First Year Experience website to see all of the options: http://www.uww.edu/fye

 The University Honors Program is based on the conviction that students should be given the opportunity to develop their academic talents and interests to the fullest extent possible.
 Honors students are provided with instructional options designed to challenge their abilities and allow them to more fully realize their intellectual potential.